 Why Choose Our Program?

+Each spring a number of our students present at SDSU's Student Research Symposium (SRS), often winning awards and cash prizes.
 In addition to the SRS, the department has also begun sponsoring an annual Dwight E. Stanford Graduate Student History Conference.
 Last May, eleven graduate students presented across three panels: “Competition and Comparison in Cold War Contexts,” “Imperialism, Neo-Imperialism, and De-Colonization in the 20th Century,” and “Cultural Diplomacy, Civil Rights, and Women’s Activism in the Cold War.”
-S.L.
-Kay (Mentor Dr. Beasley), John Gove (Mentor Dr. Cline) and Michael Campbell (Mentor Dr. Asselin) won cash prizes for outstanding presentations.
+Koba Kay, John Gove and Michael Campbell won cash prizes for outstanding presentations.

 Our students also work in archives locally, throughout the country, and internationally.
 Recently, students have consulted holdings at SDSU’s Special Collections, the San Diego History Center, San Diego’s Lambda Archive, the Nixon Library, the University of the Pacific, Smith College, Mexico’s National Archive, and the University of Social Sciences and Humanities in Hanoi, Vietnam.
 Many have won competitive travel grants for out-of-town research.